-To receive an incomplete grade, a student must file an Application for Incomplete Grade form with the Registrar's Office that states the reasons for the request, outlines the work required to complete the course, and includes the course instructor's signature.
+To receive an incomplete grade, a student must file an Application for Incomplete Grade form with the Registrar's Office that states the reasons for the request, outlines the work required to complete the course, and includes the course instructor's and program director's signatures.
 The instructor may stipulate the terms and conditions that apply to course completion; however, students may not attend the same course (or a portion of the same course) in a following term with an incomplete grade.
-The student must complete the outstanding work in enough time to allow evaluation of the work by the instructor and the filing of a grade before the final day of the following academic term in the student's program.
-If the work is not completed by the specified date of the following academic term, the grade for the course becomes 0.0.
+The student must complete the outstanding work in enough time to allow evaluation of the work by the instructor and the filing of a grade before the final day of the following academic term (including summer) in the student's program.
+If the work is not completed by the specified date of the following academic term, the grade for the course becomes an F.